What is Pairwise Testing and How It is Effective Test Design Technique for Finding Defects:

 = 2 X 2 X 3 X 5000 X 2 X 2

-There is also an infinite number of invalid combinations.
+There are also an infinite number of invalid combinations.

-– Use groups and boundaries, even when data is non-discrete.
+– Group and establish boundaries, even when the data isn’t discrete.

 - Valid registration number